zagg-protocol/zagg-core/README.md

 Technical details of ZAGG Protocol are available in the [protocol document](www.zaggprotocol.com).

-Learn more by reading the [overview document]() //under docs section
+Learn more by reading the [docs](https://github.com/zagg-protocol/docs).

 # Documentation